 Outside the classroom, I'm a well-traveled certified SCUBA diver who enjoys spending time kayaking and weightlifting.
 I also played ice hockey through college and performed as a classical pianist on campus and in Europe.
 When I'm not feeling so active, I can be found knitting, crocheting, reading, writing, and daydreaming about where I want to travel to next.
 I'm working on becoming a true Renaissance woman.

-University of Chicago - BA, Political Science
+Undergraduate Degree: University of Chicago - Bachelor in Arts, Political Science and Government

 ACT Composite: 35